thammo4/uvatradier/README.md

 `uvatradier` is a Python package that serves as a wrapper for the Tradier brokerage API.
 This package simplifies the process of making API requests, handling responses, and performing various trading and account management operations.

-The package was originally developed by data science master's students at the University of Virginia.
+The package was originally developed by data science graduate students at the University of Virginia.

 Wahoowah.